 No. The determining factor for whether the exception applies when a buy-out is paid is whether or not the employee stopped working involuntarily - not the payment option.
 The employee must always relinquish job rights to accept the buy-out, regardless of whether it is paid in a lump sum or in monthly payments.
 Neither payment option extends the 30-month period.

 An employee considering accepting a buy-out should also be aware that if he or she relinquishes job rights to accept the buy-out, the compensation cannot be used to credit additional service months beyond the month in which the employee severed his or her employment relation, regardless of whether payment is made in a lump sum or on a periodic basis.

 6. What if the buy-out agreement allows the employee to retain job rights and receive monthly payments until retirement age?

-The RRB considers the buy-out to be a dismissal allowance.
+The RRB considers this type of buy-out to be a dismissal allowance.
 When a monthly dismissal allowance is paid, the employee retains job rights, at least until the end of the period covered by the dismissal allowance.
 If the period covered by the dismissal allowance continues up to the beginning date of the railroad retirement annuity, railroad service months would be credited to those months.
 These railroad service months would provide at least 12 railroad service months in the 30 months immediately before the annuity beginning date and maintain a regular current connection.
-They will also increase the number of railroad service months used in the calculation of the railroad retirement annuity.
+They will also increase the number of railroad service months used to calculate the railroad retirement annuity.

-The exception provision has been considered applicable by the RRB in cases where a 25-year employee’s last job in the railroad industry changed from railroad retirement coverage to social security coverage and the employee had, in effect, no choice available to remain in railroad-retirement-covered service.
-Such 25-year employees have been deemed to have a current connection for purposes of supplemental and survivor annuities.
+Yes.
+The RRB has considered the exception applicable in cases where a 25-year employee’s last job in the railroad industry changed from railroad retirement coverage to social security coverage and the employee had, in effect, no choice available to remain in railroad-retirement-covered service.
+Such 25-year employees have been "deemed" to have a current connection for purposes of receiving supplemental and survivor annuities.

 8. Where can a person get more specific information on the current connection requirement?